 Lemon verbena offers a sweet lemon flavor that’s refreshing in tea or desserts and useful for seasoning meat dishes.
 The plant is a beauty in the landscape, forming an elegant shrub 6 feet tall by 8 feet wide.
 Leaves release their refreshing fragrance each time they’re touched, making this herb a good choice for planting near outdoor living areas or paths, where you can enjoy its lemony scent.
 A native of tropical climes, lemon verbena is perennial in frost-free areas.
 To savor the flavor in regions with cold winters, try growing lemon verbena in a container you can carry indoors.

 Plant lemon verbena in loose, well-drained soil rich in organic matter.
 Drainage is a key to success with this herb, which will die if roots stay constantly wet.
-If you’re growing lemon verbena in a container, choose one at least 12 inches in diameter to give roots room to spread.
+If you’re growing lemon verbena in a container, choose one at least 12 inches in diameter to give roots room to spread and fill it with a premium potting mix such as Miracle-Gro® Potting Mix.
 A larger pot also insulates roots somewhat against soil temperature changes.
 Burying the container in the ground provides the best insulation for roots, but it’s a risky choice.
 If plants root into surrounding garden soil, when you remove the container in the fall, severing the roots will likely trigger leaf drop.Full sun yields best growth and the most flavorful leaves, although plants in southernmost and desert regions benefit from light afternoon shade.
 In Northernmost areas, siting a plant near a white wall or fence will surround the plant with reflected light, which enhances growth.
 If plants receive more shade than sun, stems will be spindly and sprawling and leaves will lack strong essential oil levels.
 Lemon verbena is a heavy feeder and, unlike many herbs, benefits from frequent fertilization.
-In early spring and throughout the growing season, fertilize lemon verbena with Bonnie Herb & Vegetable Plant Food.
-This organically based fertilizer is low in salt and won’t cause ugly brown leaf tips.
-During periods of active growth, fertilize plants every four weeks outdoors, every two weeks indoors.
+In early spring and throughout the growing season, fertilize lemon verbena with Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food.
+Be sure to follow label directions.

 Lemon verbena typically drops its leaves when temperatures dip below 40 degrees F, entering dormancy.
-It’s possible to overwinter lemon verbena outdoors in Zone 8, but it’s wise to help plants harden off.
+It’s possible to overwinter lemon verbena outdoors in zone 8 and warmer, but it’s wise to help plants harden off.
 To do this, reduce watering a few weeks prior to the typical onset of below-freezing temperatures.

 In northern zones, carry plants indoors before cold weather arrives, or wait until a cold snap causes the plant to drop leaves, then move it indoors.
 Most likely, the move from outside to inside will cause the plant to drop all its leaves.
 Many gardeners let the weather trigger leaf drop to avoid indoor clean-up and prevent carrying insects inside.
 Thin plants before bringing indoors, removing spindly stems.
 Save these stems to dry and scent dresser drawers and closets.